Convert, Transform, Mask, Report, Test

 SortCL makes all of these capabilities, one or more at a time, available to data architects who need to work with XML and other sources.

-XML Data Protection
+XML Data Masking

 * XML data elements must conform to a flattened structure and extract one element of the same name at a given level.
 If you have multiple tags of the same name, IRI engines extract the last occurring tag of a given name.
 Field names must be unique, and comprise a single record with no additional dependencies.